 Do you suffer from dry, cracked heels even when it’s not summer?
 Cracked skin is normally painful but walking on it is unbearable!
 Find out how to heal dry skin on your feet with natural home remedies with these home remedies for cracked heels.

 Home Remedies for Cracked Heels

-Dry, cracked heels can make even the simplest tasks, such as walking, uncomfortable, and using your normal lotions and moisturizers may not effectively provide relief.
+Dry, cracked heels can make even the simplest tasks, such as walking, uncomfortable, and using your normal lotions and moisturizers may not effectively provide relief for rough skin.
 Using home remedies for severely dry skin is a simple, affordable option for lasting relief.
 A wide range of home remedies for cracked heels are available to soothe and heal, including these easy at-home treatment options.

 1. Soak and Exfoliate Cracked Heels

 Cracked heels are often accompanied by a layer of thick, hard skin, often called a callus, that slows the healing process.
-To remove the callus and speed healing, soak your feet in warm, soapy water for about thirty minutes, and gently scrub your heels with a pumice stone to remove the layer of dry skin.
+To remove the callus and dead skin cells and speed healing, soak feet in lukewarm water with essential oil and a cup of epsom salt for about thirty minutes, and gently scrub your heels with a pumice stone to remove the layer of dry skin.

-If a pumice stone is too rough, try using a loofah to scrub the dry skin away.
+If a pumice stone is too rough, try using a loofah foot scrubber to scrub the dry skin away.
 After exfoliating with a pumice stone or loofah, you should immediately dry and moisturize your feet.
 Petroleum jelly is an excellent option that protects and moisturizes dry, cracked skin.

 Put a layer of the petroleum jelly on each heel and put socks on to keep the moisturizer in place.
 Wear the socks overnight, or for as long as possible, to promote healing.
 If you prefer a more natural home remedy for cracked heels, you may find relief in your kitchen.